FREE SHIPPING OVER £29

 • Dark, tarry stool: This is digested blood from the stomach or upper intestines.

-Think of bright red blood as coming from near the exit, while black or coffee-coloured stool means bleeding higher up in the gut.
-Blood in stool means there’s irritation, inflammation or bleeding somewhere in your dog’s digestive tract.
+Think of bright red blood as coming from near the exit, while black stool or material that looks like coffee grounds can mean the blood is partially digested and the bleeding is coming from the stomach, small intestine, or large intestine.
+A bloody stool means there’s irritation, inflammation or bleeding somewhere in your dog’s digestive tract.

 what colour should your dog's poo be?